-The FIN subcommittees and work groups met during the year to provide recommendations to the Committee to formulate administrative policies, address specific technical issues for accomplishing many of the FIN goals and objectives, and to examine other issues as decided by the Committee.
+The FIN subcommittees and work groups met during the year to provide recommendations to the Committee to formulate administrative policies, address specific technical issues for accomplishing many of the FIN goals and objectives, and examine other issues as decided by the Committee.
 Their activities included:

-- The Marine Recreational Information Program data review meetings were held in February, August and October 2013 to present the results of the RDD and intercept surveys for the East coast and Gulf Region, sampler performance issues, update on MRIP pilot studies, update of national economic surveys, discussion of APAIS sampling topics, review of wave report fish tables and landings estimate tables and review of the Gulf States For-Hire Telephone Survey; - The Gulf of Mexico Geographic Subcommittee met in March and October 2013 to discuss status of biological sampling activities, discussion of national registry projects, demonstration of traceability program, status of metadata compilation, status of a SEFSC data peer review report, status of commercial unified trip ticket program development, discussion around updating the FIN data management system, and discussion of utilization of FIN carry-over funding; - The FIN Data Collection Plan Work Group met (via conference call) in May 2013 to review 2012 otolith and length data collection and processing activities and to develop recommendations for necessary lengths and otoliths for FIN priority species; - The annual Otolith Processor Training Workshop was held in May 2013 to conduct otolith reading and review of FIN priority species, discuss the various reference sets, storage of otolith issues and standardized format for reporting APEs; - The FIN Committee met in June 2013 for their annual meeting.
-The Committee met to address a variety of important issues including status of Atlantic Coastal Cooperative Statistics Program (ACCSP); FIN Data Management System (DMS) issues; process for adding questions to future MRIP surveys; a discussion of recent economic program activities; status of federal quota monitoring/HMS/electronic reporting activities; discussion of the new MRIP survey design; a discussion regarding trip level biological sampling data; discussion of MRIP Gulf Logbook Pilot project; update on FOSS; status of metadata compilation and approval of the 2012 FIN Annual Report, various subcommittee and work group reports, status of 2013 activities, review and approval of the 2014

-Operations Plan and discussion of 2014 FIN funding priorities;

-- The State/Federal Fisheries Management Committee met in August 2013 to determine the activities for inclusion in the 2014 FIN cooperative agreement; - In addition, the Program Manager also attended the various Fisheries Information System (FIS), Marine Recreational Informational Program (MRIP), ACCSP, SEDAR data workshops and Gulf of Mexico Fishery Management Council meetings as a liaison for the FIN.
+- The Marine Recreational Information Program data review meetings were held in February and October 2014 to present the results of the RDD and intercept surveys for the East coast and Gulf Region, sampler performance issues, update on MRIP pilot studies, discussion of APAIS sampling topics, review of wave report fish tables and landings estimate tables and review of Gulf States For-Hire Telephone Survey; - The Gulf of Mexico Geographic Subcommittee met in March and October 2014 to discuss status of biological sampling activities, discussion of development of new unified trip ticket program, discussion of new confidential data roll-up methods, use of FIN carry-over funds, demonstration of traceability program, status of metadata compilation, status of a SEFSC data peer review report, received presentations on new data collection technologies and analysis tools; - The annual Otolith Processor Training Workshop was held in May 2014 to conduct otolith reading and review of FIN priority species, discuss the various reference sets, storage of otolith issues and standardized format for reporting APEs; - The FIN Committee met in June 2014 for their annual meeting.
+The Committee met to address a variety of important issues including status of Atlantic Coastal Cooperative Statistics Program (ACCSP); FIN Data Management System (DMS) issues; issues regarding development of unified trip ticket program; an update on GSMFC traceability and sustainability programs; discussion of new confidential data roll-up methods; discussion regarding new area codes for waters outside EEZ; a discussion of data delivery schedules to meet FUS deadlines; a discussion of the regional FIN program reviews and SEFSC data peer review report; a discussion regarding recreational data standards; a presentation on the economics of the shrimp industry, a status report on metadata compilations; various subcommittee and work group reports, status of 2014 activities, review and approval of the 2015 Operations Plan and discussion of 2015 FIN funding priorities; - The State/Federal Fisheries Management Committee met in August 2014 to determine the activities for inclusion in the 2015 FIN cooperative agreement; - In addition, the Program Manager also attended the various Fisheries Information System (FIS), Marine Recreational Informational Program (MRIP), ACCSP, SEDAR data workshops and Gulf of Mexico Fishery Management Council meetings as a liaison for the FIN.